-In the early years there was no plan on how to use the apple crop!
-Apart from eating a good number in the early and years, as no doubt did many a rambler passing through the orchard on the footpaths, most of the apples dropped to the ground and rotted.
-This is an outcome for many apple (and other fruit) trees up and down the land.
-More on that elsewhere……as I also harvest and collect other people's unwanted apples.
+In the early years there was no plan for the apple crops, apart from eating a few.
+Many a rambler passing through the orchard on the footpaths may also have enjoyed a few "scrumped" apples.
+Most of the apples dropped to the ground and rotted, an outcome for many apples (and other fruit) up and down the land.
+More on that elsewhere……as I also harvest and collect, selectively, other people's unwanted apples.

-"I prefer the uniqueness of not knowing quite what one is getting"
+"I prefer the uniqueness of not knowing exactly what one is getting"

 Much as we’d like to wait until everything has fallen to the floor to pick it up and use it, thereby guaranteeing maximum maturation, it’s simply impractical and would be excessively laborio

 us.
 Many people prefer the uniqueness of not knowing quite what in each bottle, other than glorious and enthusiastically acclaimed juice!